Merge requests while you sleep.

 What we do.

 Anything you can describe in a @vemlor comment.
-Renovate-style dep updates, flaky-test repair, codemod migrations, lint fixes, type tightening. opened as an MR, on the platform you self-host.
+Renovate-style dep updates, flaky-test repair, codemod migrations, lint fixes, type tightening.
+Opened as an MR, on the platform you self-host.

 What we don't do.